Tatsumi Kimishima: Nintendo

-Yamauchi appointed Tatsumi Kimishima to become president of Nintendo of America in January 2002.
+Yamauchi appointed Kimishima to become president of Nintendo of America in January 2002.
 He was previously working as the head of Nintendo's Pokémon division.
-Four years after Kimishima's promotion he was promoted again, but this time to the position of chief executive officer and chairman of the board at Nintendo of America.
+Four years after Kimishima's promotion, he was promoted again, but this time, to the position of chief executive officer and chairman of the board at Nintendo of America.

-In June 2013, Tatsumi Kimishima was named managing director of Nintendo, as well as general manager of Corporate Analysis and Administration and general manager of the General Affairs Division.
+In June 2013, Kimishima was named managing director of Nintendo, as well as general manager of Corporate Analysis and Administration and general manager of the General Affairs Division.

 President

-On September 14, 2015, after the death of Iwata in July 2015, Kimishima was named company president of Nintendo.
+On September 14, 2015, following the death of Iwata in July 2015, Kimishima was sworn in as the fifth president of Nintendo.
 Shigeru Miyamoto and Genyo Takeda were also put into senior advisory roles as "Creative Fellow" and "Technology Fellow", respectively.
 Kimishima described his desire to follow Iwata's general strategy, stating that "Takeda and Miyamoto will be in charge of software development, while I control administration".
 In May 2016, Kimishima announced that Nintendo was going to start its own film production, and that they were looking for filmmakers for their projects.
 As President of Nintendo, Kimishima also oversaw the launch of the Nintendo Switch, and appeared in the 2017 Nintendo Switch Presentation.
 Kimishima stepped down as president on June 28, 2018, and was succeeded by Shuntaro Furukawa.

 Kimishima remains at Nintendo as an Executive Advisor.